lenevor/docs/routing.md

 <a name="the-default-route-files"></a>
 #### The Default Route Files

 All Lenevor paths are defined in their path files, which are located in the `routes` directory.
-These files are loaded automatically through the `App \ Providers \ RoutingServiceProvider` of your application.
-The `routes \ web.php` file defines routes that are for the web interface and the routes in the` routes / api.php` file defines everything related to requests generated in data in `JSON` format.
+These files are loaded automatically through the `App\Providers\RoutingServiceProvider` of your application.
+The `routes\web.php` file defines routes that are for the web interface and the routes in the `routes/api.php` file defines everything related to requests generated in data in `JSON` format.

-Most applications will start by defining routes in their `routes / web.php` file, where these defined routes are accessed by entering the URL of the route defined in your browser.
-Here is an example, you can access the following route by navigating to `http: // project-app.com / user` in your browser:
+Most applications will start by defining routes in their `routes/web.php` file, where these defined routes are accessed by entering the URL of the route defined in your browser.
+Here is an example, you can access the following route by navigating to `http://project-app.com/user` in your browser:

     use App\Http\Controllers\UserController;

     Route::get('/user', [UserController::class, 'index']);

+Also, there is another way to call a controller and a method defined by you, it is simply to assign the character `@` in the text string in the file `routes/web.php` as follows:

+    Route::get('/user', 'UserController@index');

+The controller namespace is assigned in the `namespace` variable this desactived by default, you must uncomment this variable which is called in the `namespace` method of the `Route` facade in the `App\Providers\Routing` like so:

+    $this->namespace = 'App\Http\Controllers';

+    Route::middleware('web')
+             ->namespace($this->namespace)
+             ->group(basePath('routes/web.php'));

 <a name="available-router-methods">
 #### Available Router Methods